jobmetric/laravel-url/README.md

 In this example, we retrieved a product from the database and then forgot the url for the product using the `forgetUrl` method.
 The parameter is the type of url.

+## Contributing

+Thank you for considering contributing to the Laravel Url!
+The contribution guide can be found in the [CONTRIBUTING.md](https://github.com/jobmetric/laravel-url/blob/master/CONTRIBUTING.md).

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/jobmetric/laravel-url/blob/master/README.md) for more information.
+Please see [License File](https://github.com/jobmetric/laravel-url/blob/master/LICENCE.md) for more information.